jmazouri/SharpPad/README.md

     - Regular Tuples
     - Primitive Types

-> *ValueTuple support is still quite early; named tuple fields only work correctly at the first layer of nesting, and the special `DumpTuple` method is required for even that
+> *ValueTuple support is still quite early; named tuple fields only work correctly at the first layer of nesting, and the special `DumpTuple` method is required for even that.
+Collections of named tuples are also not supported, and may never be.

 ## How it Works